 Corporate Enterprises Law

-The approval of the Non-financial Information Law entailed the modification of the Corporate Enterprises Law in order to extend the diversity policies of companies that improve the presence of women on their boards of directors.
+The approval of the Non-financial Information Law entailed the modification of the Corporate Enterprises Law in order to develop diversity policies at companies that improve the presence of women on their boards of directors.

 Public Sector Contracts Law